ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Services/JobMonitoring/index.rst

-Systems / WorkloadManagement / <SETUP> / Service / JobMonitoring - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Service / JobMonitoring - Sub-subsection
 =================================================================================

 JobMonitoringHandler is the implementation of the JobMonitoring service in the DISET framework